Treks Travels Thoughts

 GPS

-IAT Québec website has all the extra information needed for some good planning and they have a page with GPS file .
+IAT Québec website has all the extra information needed for some good planning and they have a page with GPS files.
 I have also made my own GPS file (with km markers).

 For reference only, as they say: "Hike your own hike."